 Soul’s Calling is inspirational gifts and accessories such as colorful umbrellas and sandals that leave messages in the sand.

 The Soul’s Calling website is no longer working and the company appears to no longer exist.
-The creator of Soul’s Calling went into the Shark Tank asking for $150k for a 25% share of the company but failed to make a deal.
+The Soul’s Calling founder Gina Cotroneo was asking the Shark Tank for $150k for a 25% share of his company but unfortunately, they were not impressed and he was not able to make a deal.

-Gina Cotroneo is the founder of the company, which was inspired after Cotroneo experienced a sexual assault.
+The founder of the company was inspired after Cotroneo experienced a sexual assault.
 Cotroneo also reveals that she has invested almost $100,000 in her company.
-We should be careful when investing our own money in a business that does not attract profits.
+We should be careful about a business that does not attract profits and does not waste investing money in it.

 Status: OUT OF BUSINESS